Maia313/Maia313/README.md

 </br>

 Hi, I'm `Maia` 👋 - a frontend developer.
-I work at _VIMLA!_ - a telecom company.

-> 📱💻  I’m currently using mainly JS/React/React native in my work.
+> 📱💻  I’m currently using mainly React & other JS libraries in my work.

 > 🤓  I’m also into learning Vue.